bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitTrapeze.md

 ## Floquet multipliers computation

+### Default method

-A **not very precise** algorithm for computing the Floquet multipliers is provided.
+A **not very precise** algorithm for computing the Floquet multipliers is provided in the package.
 The method, dubbed Quick and Dirty (QaD), is not numerically very precise for large / small Floquet exponents because it relies on constructing the monodromy matrix.

 >Note that the computation of the eigenvalues can be iterative or direct based on the eigensolver passed in arguments.